-Your in-network provider should refer you to another in-network provider when available.
+Your in-network PPO provider should refer you to another in-network PPO provider when available.
 If one is not available, your provider should refer you to a participating provider.
-This is a provider who accepts BCBSM.
+This is a provider who accepts BCBSM, but is not in the PPO network.
 The in-network referring physician should complete a PPO program referral form for the claim to be paid as in-network.
 A referral is only valid when it is obtained before the referred services are provided.
 The referring physician should complete the form and provide copies to you and the physician to whom you were referred.